sashite/open-standards.md/docs/Forsyth-Edwards-Expanded-Notation.md

 ### Captured actors

 Captured actors MUST be listed here.
-The actors are listed in alphabetical order, separated by a comma character "`,`".
+The actors are listed in alphabetical order, separated by an empty string "".

 If neither player has any captured actors, for instance on an initial position, this MUST be "`-`".